 As a season, fall has a LOT of holidays, including Labor Day, Columbus Day, Halloween, Veterans Day, and Thanksgiving.
 Those three-day weekends can cut down on open house attendance, as many people will be traveling or relaxing with family.

 Early fall equals colorful leaves, long days, and moderate temperatures.
 But late fall equals bare trees, bitter cold, and early sunsets— all of which can make it harder to present your home in the most flattering light.
 If you’re planning on a fall sale, aim for early fall, with things wrapping up before Thanksgiving.

 While there are still plenty of serious buyers looking in the fall months, there’s no getting around the fact that there are fewer buyers than in spring or summer.
 And fewer buyers means less chance of a bidding war, and less competition overall.
 Considering that competition is what drives your sale price up, this isn’t a favorable trend.

 Whenever you sell your home, and whatever challenges you face, you’ll be in a much better position to succeed if you’re partnered with the right agent.
-Our partner Clever Real Estate connects sellers to elite local agents with proven track records, who’ve agreed to a pre-negotiated commission of $3,000, or 1% if your home sells for more than $350,000.
+Our partner Clever Real Estate connects sellers to elite local agents with proven track records, who’ve agreed to a pre-negotiated commission of 1.5% (or $3,000 minimum).
 So no matter when you sell your home, you can be assured you’re getting the best possible advice, at the best possible rate.
 Contact Clever today to find out what they can do for you!

 FAQs About The Best Time to Sell a House